commercialhaskell/stack/doc/GUIDE.md

 ### Curation vs dependency solving

-* Stack uses 'curation' (snapshots and Stack's project-level configuration file (`stack.yaml`) define precisely the set of packages available for a project).
+* Stack uses 'curation' (snapshots and Stack's project-level configuration file (`stack.yaml`, by default) define precisely the set of packages available for a project).
 The Stack team firmly believes that the majority of users want to simply ignore dependency resolution nightmares and get a valid build plan from day one.
 That's why we've made 'curation' the focus of Stack.

 * Cabal (the tool) can use 'curation' too but its origins are in dependency solving.